htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Reason or Intuition
 - **Project Goal:** 45 (yields 1d6 + 1 snapdragons)

 **Effect:** As a maneuver, you sniff a magical snapdragon blossom, causing it to wither and making your movements more forceful and explosive.
-The next damage-dealing ability you use deals `(SURGE)`, and adds 2 squares to the distance of any [[Forced Movement|forced movement]] the ability imposes.
+The next damage-dealing ability you use deals `⚡`, and adds 2 squares to the distance of any [[Forced Movement|forced movement]] the ability imposes.
 If the ability does not impose [[Forced Movement|forced movement]], you can push each creature targeted by the ability up to 2 squares.

 ## TRINKETS